Gorgeous Summer Bee's Knees Cocktail Recipe

 How to make a Bee’s Knees Cocktail

-The great thing about this time-honoured recipe is that it contains only three ingredients, which means you can really focus on your technique.
-This simple flavour profile also allows each of the ingredients to come into their own, so you can appreciate how the gorgeous trifecta of smoothness, sweetness, and tartness comes together in the end.
+The great thing about this classic recipe is that it contains only three ingredients, which means you can really focus on your technique.
+This simple flavor profile also lets every ingredient shine individually, while still blending harmoniously into a trio of smoothness, sweetness, and tartness.
 Such is the beauty of the best gin cocktails.

 What is the best gin to use?

-Ostensibly first poured by a bartender called Frank Meier at the Hotel Ritz Paris around 1920, the honey was at first used to mask the taste of the questionable gin available at the time.
-These days, however, this ingredient only serves to highlight the beautiful herbaceous nature of the spirits we are lucky enough to have at our disposal.
+Apparently first poured by a bartender called Frank Meier at the Hotel Ritz Paris around 1920, the honey was initially used to mask the taste of the questionable gin available at the time.
+But these days, this ingredient serves to highlight the beautiful herbaceous nature of the spirits we’re lucky to have at our disposal.

 How to make honey syrup for Bee’s Knees

-The thing that will really set your Bee’s Knees cocktail apart is if you take the time to make the honey syrup at home.
-The great news is that this is also super easy to do.
+The secret to elevating your Bee’s Knees cocktail?
+Home-made honey syrup.
+And the good news is that it’s super easy to do.
 Simply add equal parts honey and water to a pot on the stovetop and whisk until it becomes a syrup.
 That’s it!
-You can also do it in the microwave using a microwave-safe container.
-Honey syrup stays good to use for up to two weeks when stored in a covered container in the fridge.
+You can also do this in the microwave using a microwave-safe container.
+Store your honey syrup in a covered container in the fridge and it’ll be useable for up to two weeks.

 Bee’s Knees cocktail origin